NASA-IMPACT/SNWG-Participant-Dashboard/_tabs/Part 2: Implementation.md

 <br>

 **Ultimate result:** <br>
-The Solution Project is authorized by a Formulation to Implementation DG Decision Memorandum to move into the Project Implementation Phase, signifying that all due planning, funding, and contractual portions of the Project are within accepted paremeters and do not demonstrate risk to the Solution Product development.
+The Solution Project is authorized by a Formulation to Implementation DG Decision Memorandum to move into the Project Implementation Phase, signifying that all due planning, funding, and contractual portions of the Project are within accepted parameters and do not demonstrate risk to the Solution Product development.
 <br>

 ---------------------------------------------------